johnthagen/clion-cppcheck/README.md

 [cppcheck_plugin]: https://plugins.jetbrains.com/plugin/8143

+## Usage

+### Provided Actions

+The plugin provides the `Show Cppcheck XML Output` action which will show the raw XML output of the latest finished analysis.

 ## Known Issues

 `cppcheck` is not designed to be run on header files (`.h`) directly, as must be done for this